 You’ll usually need to know the address of the receiving bank, the account details of the receiving account, the account name and often the receiving bank’s SWIFT code (an international bank identification system).

 It’s a good idea to check with your bank about exchange rates.

 You can use this method to send an international money order online to your home bank account or to a third party.

-For you if You want the convenience of sending money directly from your existing bank account immediately.
+For you if You want the convenience of immediately sending money directly from your existing bank account.

 Not for you if You want fewer fees and a better exchange rate.

-While there’s no best way to transfer funds overseas, there are a few things you can do to make it cheaper.
+While there’s no way to send an international money transfer for free, there are several ways to make it cheaper: